How to Protect Your Privacy in Court Files in Washington State

 What About Other Kinds of Personal Information?

-The public does not have access to the following family court records:
+The public does NOT have access to the following family court records:

 • Confidential Information Form